SleepingPanda/myrient-downloader/README.md

 | **Current OS (All)** | `npm run build:all` | Target for the current OS |

 ## Disclaimer

+Please make sure to follow all legal and ethical guidelines when using this program.
+Downloading and using copyrighted material without proper authorization may violate copyright laws in your country.

 This is a web-scraping tool.
 Please be respectful of [Myrient's](https://myrient.erista.me/) bandwidth and service.
 This tool would not exist if it wasn't for them.